hparra/hparra.github.io/merge-sort.md

 4.6 Merge Sort.
 Data Structures and Algorithms with Python.
 Kent D. Lee & Steve Hubbard.
 2015.

 5.2.4.
 Sorting by Merging.
 The Art of Computer Programming, Volume 3: Sorting and Searching.
 Second Edition.

+6.9 An Example: Merge and Merge Sort.
+A Book on C. Al Kelly & Ira Pohl.
+Fourth Edition.
+1998.